EQAR/official-documents/Policies/RC_12_1_UseAndInterpretationOfTheESG.md

 The statutory criterion for inclusion on the Register is substantial compliance with the ESG.
 The Register Committee first makes a judgement for each relevant standard (ESG 2.1 – 2.7 and 3.1 – 3.7) and then a holistic judgement on the agency's compliance with the ESG as a whole (see Figure 2).

+The Register Committee uses a system of rapporteurs to analyse the documentation and make a recommendation for decision.
+A detailed description of the application process can be found in the [Guide for Agencies](https://www.eqar.eu/register/guide-for-agencies/) and the [EQAR Internal Handbook](https://handbook.eqar.eu/).

 ## 5.1 Evidence Base for Decisions

-The Register Committee uses a system of rapporteurs to analyse the documentation and make a recommendation for decision.

 The primary basis of the Register Committee's decision is the external review report, which contains evidence that has been reviewed by an independent, trusted expert panel.
 As a rule, the Register Committee bases its decision on the panel's analysis and the facts at the time when the external review was undertaken.

-If the review report does not fully address the issues describe in this policy or does not fully respond to all issues noted in the Terms of Reference and EQAR's eligibility confirmation, the Register Committee will seek additional clarification from the applicant agency, the review panel or the review coordinator.
+If the review report does not fully address the issues described in this policy or does not fully respond to all issues noted in the Terms of Reference and EQAR's eligibility confirmation, the Register Committee will seek additional clarification from the applicant agency, the review panel or the review coordinator.

 Such additional information is analysed by the Register Committee's rapporteurs.
 That analysis is constrained to a simple, desk-based review.
 Additional information provided by the applicant agency is therefore only taken into account as far as it can be reasonably reviewed within those constraints; it cannot replace evidence that has been reviewed by and the analysis of an external expert panel.

-A detailed description of the application process can be found in the Guide for Applicants and the EQAR Internal Handbook.

 ## 5.2 Judgements for Each Standard

 In the judgement of each standard the Register Committee distinguishes between compliance (which may be "full" or "substantial"), partial compliance and no compliance.

-When questions arise as to how to apply and interpret the standards, the Register Committee considers which understanding contributes best to EQAR's overall mission of ensuring transparency and trust.
+When questions arise as to how to apply and interpret the standards, the Register Committee is guided by EQAR's overall mission of ensuring transparency and trust.

 While there might be extenuating circumstances due to different legislative, political and socio-economic factors, the agency has to demonstrate how it meets the requirements of the ESG in its context.